Delaware Stadium

-Delaware Stadium is a 18,800-seat multi-purpose stadium in Newark, Delaware, and is home to the University of Delaware Fightin' Blue Hens football team.
+Delaware Stadium is an 18,500-seat stadium in Newark, Delaware, and is home to the University of Delaware Fightin' Blue Hens football and men's and women's lacrosse teams.
 The stadium is part of the David M. Nelson Athletic Complex, which includes the Bob Carpenter Center, Fred P. Rullo Stadium, the Fred Rust Ice Arena and the Delaware Field House.

 History

 Delaware Stadium opened on November 15, 1952, with the Blue Hens defeating Lafayette 13–12.
 Delaware Stadium has expanded with the growth of the university, with seating expansions in 1964, 1970, 1972, and 1975.
 Upgrades to the seating and facilities were made in 1992–93, along with a resurfacing of the field and reconstruction of the drainage and irrigation systems.
 Prior to the 2000 season, the university installed permanent lighting at the stadium, consisting of eight stanchions casting broadcast quality light.
 The first night game in Delaware Stadium history was played against The Citadel on September 9, 2000, with 22,075 in attendance.